The Tax Code (Codice Fiscale) is a 16-character alphanumeric code specific to an individual.

-We recommend that you apply for your Codice Fiscale number at the Italian consulate in your home country in advance of your arrival in Italy.
+We recommend that you apply for your Codice Fiscale at the Italian Consulate in your home country in advance of your arrival in Italy.

 If you do not obtain the Codice Fiscale while in your home country, once in Italy you can obtain the Codice Fiscale at any office of the Agenzia delle Entrate.

 A completely online procedure via e-mail has been set up by all Revenue Agency offices in Milano

 Alternatively, if you are applying for a Residence Permit, in the unlikely event you did not get a Codice Fiscale yet, the offices of the Italian National Police (Questura) will assign you a Codice Fiscale at your fingerprinting appointment.

 Please consult our booklets for detailed information on the Codice Fiscale release.

 Please consult our student booklet, or our Guide for Employed Professionals, for detailed information on the Codice Fiscale release.